Cherry Chip Muffins

 - In a large bowl, combine the flour, sugar, baking powder and salt.
 In another bowl, whisk the egg, milk and oil; stir into dry ingredients just until moistened.
 Drain cherries, reserving 2 tablespoons of juice for glaze (discard remaining juice or save for another use).
 Chop cherries; fold the chips, pecans and cherries into the batter.

 - Drop by tablespoonfuls into greased or paper-lined heart-shaped or miniature muffin cups.
-Bake at 375° for 10-13 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 375° for 10-13 minutes or until a toothpick inserted in the center comes out clean.

-Originally published as Cherry Chip Muffins in Quick Cooking January/February 1999, p47
+Originally published as Cherry Chip Muffins in Quick Cooking January/February 1999

 We all liked this muffin and didn't change anything.
 Well make again.